Unequal

 Eugenia Cheng

-Eugenia Cheng is scientist in residence at the School of the Art Institute of Chicago and honorary visiting fellow at City, University of London.
-She has authored numerous titles, including winner of the LA Times Book Prize Is Math Real?, How to Bake Pi, Beyond Infinity, The Art of Logic, and x + y.
+Eugenia Cheng is Scientist in Residence at the School of the Art Institute of Chicago.
+She has authored numerous books, including the LA Times Book Prize winner Is Math Real?, Beyond Infinity, How to Bake Pi, The Art of Logic, and x + y.
 Cheng lives in Chicago, Illinois.

 Returns